mkfair05/distributed_systems_project/README.md

 * output the csv data onto the html page
 * run the html page in the docker container
 * Do I need separate docker containers to run the html page and the python?
 Should I have separate ones?

+kafka as an asynchronous message passing system?cd re